xarray-contrib/xarray.dev/src/posts/gpu-pipeline/index.md

 Keep an eye on this space!

-### Step 4: Overlapping CPU and GPU compute with NVIDIA DALI :twisted_rightwards_arrows:
+### Step 4: Overlapping CPU and GPU compute with NVIDIA DALI 🔀

-Ideally, we want to minimize pauses where the device (GPU) is waiting for the host (CPU) or vice versa.
+Ideally, we want to minimize pauses where the device (GPU) is waiting for the host (CPU) or vice versa (see profiling screenshots above!).
 This is one of the reasons we went with [NVIDIA DALI](https://docs.nvidia.com/deeplearning/dali/user-guide/docs/index.html) that enables overlapping CPU and GPU computation.

 Our full codebase is available at https://github.com/pangeo-data/ncar-hackathon-xarray-on-gpus for reference.

 To start, there is a [zarr_DALI](https://github.com/pangeo-data/ncar-hackathon-xarray-on-gpus/tree/main/zarr_DALI) folder with short, contained examples of a DALI pipeline loading from Zarr.

 Next, look at the [zarr_ML_optimization](https://github.com/pangeo-data/ncar-hackathon-xarray-on-gpus/tree/main/zarr_ML_optimization) folder that contains an end-to-end example on how this DALI pipeline can be integrated into a Pytorch Dataloader and full training workflow.